MATERIALS

 Polypropylene (PP)

-Thermoplastic polymer used in a wide variety of applications including packaging and labeling, textiles (e.g., ropes, thermal underwear and carpets), stationery, plastic parts and reusable containers of various types, laboratory equipment, loudspeakers, automotive components and polymer banknotes.
-An addition polymer made from the monomer propylene, it is rugged and unusually resistant to many chemical solvents, bases and acids.
+Thermoplastic polymer is used in a wide variety of applications including packaging and labeling, textiles (e.g., ropes, thermal underwear and carpets), stationery, plastic parts and reusable containers of various types, laboratory equipment, loud speakers, automotive components and polymer banknotes.
+An additional polymer made from the monomer propylene, it is rugged and unusually resistant to many chemical solvents, bases and acids.
 Polypropylene is the world's second-most widely produced synthetic plastic, after polyethylene.

 Polystyrene